 adapter can wait for a response from a CICS client transaction before canceling the request.
 Valid values are in the range 0-1440.
-The default value is threads used to service requests from CICS client transactions.
+The default value is min comm threads Specifies the minimum number of client adapter threads used to service requests from CICS client transactions.
 Each thread processes a request from a CICS client transaction.
 A valid value is greater than 0.
 The default value is 5 threads.